Related Party Transactions

 On October 16, 2020, the Sponsor agreed to loan the Company an aggregate of up to $300,000 to cover expenses related to the Initial Public Offering pursuant to a promissory note (the “Note”).
 This loan was non-interest bearing and payable upon the closing of the Initial Public Offering.
 The Company borrowed approximately $266,000 under the Note and repaid the Note in full upon consummation of the Initial Public Offering.

 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company’s officers and directors may, but are not obligated to, loan the Company funds as may be required (“Working Capital Loans”).
-On April 6, 2021, the Company entered into a Loan Note Instrument (the “Loan Note” or “Promissory Note - related party”) with the Sponsor, pursuant to which, the Sponsor, in its sole and absolute discretion, may loan to the Company up to $1.5 million for costs reasonably related to the Company’s consummation of an initial business combination.
+On April 6, 2021, the Company entered into a Loan Note Instrument (the “Loan Note” or “Promissory Note – related party”) with the Sponsor, pursuant to which, the Sponsor, in its sole and absolute discretion, may loan to the Company up to $1,500,000 for costs reasonably related to the Company’s consummation of an initial business combination.
 The Loan Note does not bear any interest.
 The Loan Note is payable on the earliest to occur of (i) the date on which the Company consummates its initial business combination and (ii) the date that the winding up of the Company is effective.
 The Loan Note is subject to customary events if default, including failure by the Company to pay the principal amount due pursuant to the Loan Note within five business days of the Maturity Date and certain bankruptcy events of the Company.

 At the Sponsor’s option, at any time prior to payment in full of the principal balance of the Loan Note, the Sponsor may elect to convert all or any portion of the unpaid principal balance of the Loan Note into that number of warrants, each whole warrant exercisable for one share of common stock of the Company (the “Conversion Warrants”), equal to: (x) the portion of the principal amount of the Loan Note being converted, divided by (y) $1.50, rounded up to the nearest whole number of warrants.
 The Conversion Warrants shall be identical to the warrants issued by the Company to the Sponsor in a private placement upon consummation of the Company’s initial public offering.
 The Conversion Warrants are subject to customary registration rights granted by the Company to the Sponsor pursuant to the Loan Note.
-As of December 31, 2021, $1.4 million was drawn on the Promissory Note - related party, presented at its fair value of $1.4 million on the accompanying balance sheets.
+As of September 30, 2021, $1.5 million was drawn on the Promissory Note – related party, presented at its fair value of $1.4 million on the accompanying unaudited condensed balance sheets.
 There were no Working Capital Loans outstanding as of December 31, 2020.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.